 - ½ yard of lightweight fusible interfacing; we used ShapeFlex by Pellon

 - ½ yard of 45″ wide one-sided fusible fleece; we used ThermoLam Plus Fusible by Pellon

-- ONE 8-10″ x 3″ rectangular, ready-made purse frame; as mentioned above, we found ours online, but it is a readily available size/shape from a variety of sources, and we show you how to adjust our pattern to fit your frame.
+- ONE apx.
+8-10″ x 3″ rectangular, ready-made purse frame; as mentioned above, here is one option we found online, but it is a readily available size/shape from a variety of sources, and we show you how to adjust our pattern to fit your frame.

 - One tube of quick drying permanent adhesive; we used Beacon Quick Grip™